DekinderDries/track-shared-js/50-web-development/40-reactJS/codelab01/README.md

 The **src** directory is where we'll spend most of our time, as it's where the source code for our application lives.
 In it you see a subfolder called **components**, this is the place where we will store our.... *drumroll*.... components!

 The **public** directory contains files that will be read by your browser while you're developing the app; the most important of these is index.html.
 React injects your code into this file so that your browser can run it.
-There's some other markup that helps create-react-app function, so take care not to edit it unless you know what you're doing.
 You very much should change the text inside the <title> element in this file to reflect the title of your application.
 Accurate page titles are important for accessibility!

-The public directory will also be published when you build and deploy a production version of your app.
-We won’t cover deployment in this tutorial, but you should be able to use a similar solution to that described in our Deploying our app tutorial.

-The **package.json** file contains information about our project that Node.js/npm uses to keep it organized.
-This file is not unique to React applications; create-react-app merely populates it.
-You don't need to understand this file at all to complete this tutorial, however, if you'd like to learn more about it, you can read What is the file `package.json`? on NodeJS.org; we also talk about it in our Package management basics tutorial.
+* Change your app's title to _Petinder_.

+The **package.json** file is the heart of any Node project.
+It records important metadata about a project which is required before publishing to NPM, and also defines functional attributes of a project that npm uses to install dependencies, run scripts, and identify the entry point to our package.
+Not all fields available in package.json will apply to you, but we can achieve some powerful benefits by recording information about our application in its package.json file.
+Understanding the role of package.json and how it relates to npm is an important part of developing Node.js apps, and increasingly an important part of the JavaScript ecosystem.

 This is our interpretation of a good setup for this app.
 Other people might have a different view on this and their view might be equally viable, React doesn't provide too many conventions and/or guidelines to follow.
 This makes it difficult to know if you're doing the right thing.
 You'll see that when you start looking up certain issues you run into.
 There's tons of information out there and everyone seems to have a different solution for the same problem.
 It's normal to feel a bit lost in this and it can get frustrating at times.
 A good rule of thumb is following what you already know about coding.
 Try to stick to one responsibility per component.
 Keep code as concise and clear as possible, with the idea that another developer should be able to find his way quick in the codebase always on your mind.

-You'll notice React uses often uses JSX (there are other types possible).
+You'll notice React often uses JSX (there are other types possible).
 Take a look at [https://reactjs.org/docs/introducing-jsx.html](https://reactjs.org/docs/introducing-jsx.html) to learn more about this syntax extension to JavaScript.

 ## Conclusion
 We now have a working React application.
 We got rid of the default contents and replaced it with the title of the app we're going to build.
 For now, we only have one component in